mokeyish/ngx-property-grid/README.md

     description?: string; // A description of the property, will be used as tooltip on an hint element (a span with text "[?]") order?: number; // The display order.
-    group?: string; //  The group this property belongs to hidden?: boolean; // Whether this property should be hidden in the grid, default is false (can be omitted). initState?: 'hidden' | 'visible'; // - hidden/visible.
-If hidden then subItems should init by hidden state. default is hidden type?: 'color' | 'date' | 'checkbox' | 'text' | 'options' | string | Type<ControlValueAccessor | ICustomDynamicComponent<any>>;
+    group?: string; //  The group this property belongs to hidden?: boolean | ((obj: unknown) => boolean); // Whether this property should be hidden in the grid, default is false (can be omitted). collapse?: boolean; // Whether the subItems should collapse. default is true type?: 'color' | 'date' | 'checkbox' | 'text' | 'options' | string | Type<ControlValueAccessor | ICustomDynamicComponent<any>>;
     // options: boolean number options label color,
     // or an custom component should be implement ControlValueAccessor or ICustomDynamicComponent<any>